Normed spaces

 1 Vector space

-A vector \(V\) space over \(\mathbb{F}\in\{\mathbb{C},\mathbb{R}\}\) is a set of objects which satisfy the rules of vector arithmetic, e.g. for all vectors \(x,y\in V\), and all scalars \(\alpha,\beta\in\mathbb{F}\), we have \(\alpha x + \beta y\in V.\)
+A vector \(V\) space over \(\mathbb{F}\in\{\mathbb{C},\mathbb{R}\}\) is a set of objects that satisfy the rules of vector arithmetic, e.g. for all vectors \(x,y\in V\), and all scalars \(\alpha,\beta\in\mathbb{F}\), we have \(\alpha x + \beta y\in V.\)

-Just doing vector arithemetic is not usually interesting for our purposes; we usually wish to measure what our vectors are doing in some sense, and so need a notion of similarity etc. This is where norms come in.
+Just doing vector arithmetic is not usually interesting for our purposes; we usually wish to measure what our vectors are doing in some sense, and so need a notion of similarity etc. This is where norms come in.

 2 Operators